jzm0223/COMP-6000-Semester-Project/README.md

 The website will be developed for the Auburn community.
 There will be various pages for users to interact with.

-###Design Requirements:
+### Design Requirements:

--Create account page: for new users to create an account -Login page: for existing users to log in to their account -Interests page: for existing users to add their interests to their profile -Community page: for existing users to view other users in the community with similar interests -Recommendations page: for existing users to view recommendations based on shared interests with other people in the community
+- Create account page: for new users to create an account
+- Login page: for existing users to log in to their account
+- Interests page: for existing users to add their interests to their profile
+- Community page: for existing users to view other users in the community with similar interests
+- Recommendations page: for existing users to view recommendations based on shared interests with other people in the community
--Meetings page: for groups to post their event details -I will need a database to store the users’ account information.
+- Meetings page: for groups to post their event details
+- I will need a database to store the users’ account information.

-###Development Requirements:
+### Development Requirements:

--XML: to store the data
+- XML: to store the data
--JSP: to implement login functionality
+- JSP: to implement login functionality
--MySql: to create the database
+- MySql: to create the database